EARTH EQUITY

 • Sustainability

-Environmentally sustainable practices cannot be achieved without personally and culturally sustainable practices already in place.
-As we understand the necessity of Critical Environmental Justice, we must uphold work habits, organizational structures, and relationships which are responsible, nourishing, and tenable.
-We abide by quality before quantity, rest before distress, and humanity before institutions.
-We honor inherit worth and value over productivity and urgency.
-We fight against perfectionism and extractivism.
+Environmentally sustainable practices can't be achieved unless they are also personally and culturally sustainable.
+We uphold work habits, organizational structures, and relationships which are responsible and tenable.
+We choose quality before quantity, rest before distress, and humanity before institutions.
+We honor inherent worth through practices of participatory management.
+We fight against perfectionism and extractivism by respecting boundaries and bringing our whole selves to work.